Pruning Ornamental Shrubs

 Spring-flowering shrubs such as lilac bloom on previous year’s growth.

 The majority of plants used in Missouri landscapes are deciduous.
 Deciduous shrubs are generally divided into two groups — species that produce their flowers early in the spring and those that bloom in summer or fall.

 Spring-flowering shrubs include such popular plants as forsythia, deutzia, lilac, viburnum, mock-orange and spirea.

-Flowers are produced on these shrubs from buds formed the previous summer or fall.
+Flowers are produced on these shrubs from buds formed the previous summer or fall (Figure 15).
 If these shrubs are pruned before they bloom, many of the flower buds will be removed, reducing the flowering display for that season.
 To ensure maximum flowering, these shrubs should be pruned as soon as possible after blooming is completed.
 Wounds heal quickly at that time and dead wood can be easily seen.

 For easiest pruning, first, with pruning shears remove all weak growth and dead, diseased, split or crossed branches.
 The form and shape of the shrub can be most easily maintained by starting at the top of the shrub and working down.

 Next, use the loppers or pruning saw to remove as many of the oldest canes as necessary at ground level.
 The previous pruning was necessary to determine which branches could be removed without appreciably changing the overall form or shape of the shrub.
 One-third to one-fourth of the stems should be removed annually so that the shrub is completely renewed every three to four years.
 This technique promotes vigorous growth, which forms strong flower buds.